 - Ticketing - (407) 566-4685

 Guests staying at Walt Disney World Resort hotels can enjoy more time in the theme parks with the enhanced Extra Magic Hours (EMH) benefit.
 Each day, one of the theme parks opens an hour early, or stays open two hours extra after regular park hours.
 This benefit offers guests more time to enjoy shorter lines during these extended theme park hours.
 There is no charge for this Disney Resort guest benefit.
 Dates and times for EMH very throughout the year.
 Go to Extra Magic Hours Schedule for the current schedules.
 Not all attractions are open during EMH.
 For details and a list of attractions currently listed as open during EMH go to MFL's Extra Magic Hour Information page.

 FastPass+ is a great system that lets you "eliminate the wait" at the most popular park rides and attractions.
 Nothing feels better than being able to bypass this wait and jump straight to the front of the line.
-FASTPASS is limited to the busiest attractions.
+FastPass+ allows guests staying at a Disney-owned resort to book up to 3 FastPasses+ selections per park per day up to 60 days in advance or off-site guests to book up to 3 attractions per park per day on the day of their visit.
 Currently, Disney's FastPass+ is offered on the following Magic Kingdom rides and attractions: